M30-ECON Master's Thesis

 It is recommended that students, who have not previously attended a writing course, e.g. LNG240 Academic Writing, do so in the second semester.

-The master's thesis is evaluated and graded on a scale from A-F. Evaluation of the master thesis has two elements: First and foremost the grade is based on the written thesis which is evaluated by an external examiner, in dialogue with the internal supervisor.
-Furthermore the defense of the thesis works as a quality check.
-The student must be prepare a presentation of the written work to explain and defend your choices and explain how he/she went about the work for the thesis.
-Read the instructions from the Student information Centre (SiT) and the homepage for the School of Economics and Business about delivering and the oral defense.
-The common practice for the defense is a 15-20 minutes presentation and then a discussion with the external examiner.
-The discussion can result in an adjustment of the final grade for the thesis.
-The total defense of the master thesis usually takes an hour.
+The master's thesis is evaluated and graded on a scale from A-F. Evaluation of the master thesis has two elements: First and foremost the grade is based on the written thesis which is evaluated by the advisor and an external examiner.
+In addition, there is an oral defense of the thesis.
+This includes the student preparing a presentation of the written work, followed by an individual discussion with the external examiner and advisor.
+The performance during the oral defense can result in a minor adjustment of the final grade for the thesis.

 Masterstudents at NMBU's master program